 I also represent the UK at IFMSA General-Assembly meetings and throughout the year, SfGH-UK’s policy development and implementation at an international level, and our advocacy efforts with and within the IFMSA, and to other global institutions.

-I am the lead researcher and science programming advisor for the Hay Festival.
-I interview some world-class thinkers at the world’s premier arts, literature, politics, ideas and science festival.
+I am also the Science and Healthcare advisor for the Hay Festival.
+I interview some world-class thinkers and authors at the world’s premier arts, literature, politics, ideas and science festival.